 - Notify saskdocs once you have been accepted to a fellowship or R3 program; and,

 - Provide saskdocs with a copy of your acceptance letter into the program.

-If a position is not available in the subspecialty area in an eligible community in the ROS contract, the expectation is that you will practice in the most general area of specialty training.
+If a position is not available in the subspecialty area in an eligible community in the ROS agreement, the expectation is that you will practice in the most general area of specialty training.

-Upon receipt of all necessary information we will send you an amendment to your contract with the new end date of your training.
+Upon receipt of all necessary information we will send you an amendment to your agreement with the new end date of your training.